 Paul C. Perrine, Dean of Students, Ext.
 3800

-Judy Huber, Administrative Assistant, Ext.
+Dorothy Clark, Administrative Assistant, Ext.
 3800

 As our mission statement describes, Warren Wilson College is a community.
 In practical terms, “community" means that we depend on everyone’s consistent use of good judgment and concern for the rights of others.
 Community requires us to act with honesty, civility, empathy and integrity.
 Some actions infringe on the rights of others or directly undermine the kind of community WWC strives to be and those behaviors are prohibited by our college policies.
 All members of our community are also expected to follow local, state and federal laws.